Mattamorphic/DataCruncher/README.md

 - Wildcard Selects on queries
 - Changed method on to using in Merger (short method infringement)
 - Massive refactor of Processors to account for complexity and simplify usage
+- Processors now have a parent class called Runner - that holds the common methods

 ## History
 03/12/2016